0xPARC/0xparc-intro-book/src/oram.typ

 somewhat large position map that records the designated path of every block.
 In general, such a position map would require roughly
-$Theta (N log N)$ bits to store — but later we can recursively outsource the storage of the position map to the server by placing them in progressively smaller ORAMs.
+$Theta (N log N)$ bits to store — but later we can recursively outsource the storage of the position map to the server by placing position maps in progressively smaller ORAMs.

 = Binary Tree ORAM: Operations